marcinn/django-forum/README.txt

    django-registration, flatpages, django-forum, setup your templates and you have an instant website :)
  * Requires a very recent Django SVN checkout, at least 7971 (1.0 alpha is OK)
- * Requires python-markdown, and 'django.contrib.markdown' in INSTALLED_APPS.
+ * Requires python-markdown, and 'django.contrib.markup' in INSTALLED_APPS.

 [1] http://code.google.com/p/django-registration/